akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

 5. `yarn`
 6. Modify `.env.locale`:

-   - Set `REACT_APP_PARSER` to Parser address that you've remembered
+   - Set `REACT_APP_PARSER` to Parser address that you've written down
-   - Set `REACT_APP_PREPROCESSOR` to Preprocessor address that you've remembered
+   - Set `REACT_APP_PREPROCESSOR` to Preprocessor address that you've written down
-   - Set `REACT_APP_CONTEXT_FACTORY` to ContextFactory address that you've remembered
+   - Set `REACT_APP_CONTEXT_FACTORY` to ContextFactory address that you've written down

-7. Copy a bytecode of Agreement that you've remembered and paste it in `src/data/agreement.json` file in the `bytecode` section.
+7. Copy a bytecode of Agreement that you've written down and paste it in `src/data/agreement.json` file in the `bytecode` section.

 8. `yarn start:locale`